How to Get Into Asset Management Career?

 It is a big deal.
 And you shouldn’t do it until you are thorough with the market and know quite a lot to run on your own.
 For starting your own, you need to go through the required securities examinations.
-Once you are through either you can start your own financial advisory firm or you can act as an assistant to someone who has already started one.
+Once you are through, either you can start your own financial advisory firm, or you can act as an assistant to someone who has already started one.
 The most important skill in this route is the ability to sell.
-More you are able to sell, more clients would trust you and more you would be able to exercise your skills and abilities to use the money to make more money for your clients.
+The more you are able to sell, the more clients would trust you and more you would be able to exercise your skills and abilities to use the money to make more money for your clients.

 Now, among the above three career paths, you can start anywhere (if you choose).
-But you need to be brutally honest with who you are, the skill sets you have and how much you want to pursue the career in asset management (at least 10 years down the line).
+But you need to be brutally honest with who you are, the skill sets you to have, and how much you want to pursue a career in asset management (at least ten years down the line).

 If you aim to pursue your degree from the top-notch institute, the second option will suit you best.
 Otherwise, you can start with the first option and work your way up to achieve a top position in a big mutual fund.
 And eventually, if you wish you to pursue a career in financial advisory, you can think of that as well.